 - minimum of 5 intracranial and 20 extra cranial stent:

 How to Apply

 If you are interested in the fellowship and meet the above requirements, please submit the following for review:

 - Three letters of recommendation

 - One-page personal statement describing interest in endovascular neurosurgery/neurointerventional radiology

 Please forward application documents to Mrs. Stacey Sindelar: email@example.com.
-We are accepting applications for a July 2022 start date.
+We are currently recruiting for the 2022-24 and 2023-25 terms.